ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 ```
 {: pre}

-For more information, see the [Retrieve an instance profile](/apidocs/vpc#get-instance-profile) in the Virtual Private Cloud API documentation.
+For more information, see the [Retrieve an instance profile](/apidocs/vpc/latest#get-instance-profile) in the VPC API.

 ## Adjusting bandwidth allocation by using the UI
 {: #adjusting-bandwidth-allocation-ui}